arobey1/arobey1.github.io/content/python/lists.md

 ['H', 'e', 'l', 'l', 'o', ' ', 'w', 'o', 'r', 'l', 'd', '!']
 ```

 This can come in really handy in fields like bioinformatics, where one of the main goals is to find matching subsequences in long chains of base pairs.
+In a future lesson on [loops](), you'll see an exercise that will illuminate this connection.

 ---